bigcommerce/dev-docs/docs/api-docs/customers/passwordless-login.md

 Upon receiving a successful `POST` request, BigCommerce will send a response that contains:

 * `expiry`: The time in seconds during which the login link is valid
-* `sent_email`: A value of `sign_in` indicates the customer was logged in.
+* `sent_email`: A value of `sign_in` indicates BigCommerce sent the login link to the customer via the email provided.
 A value of `password_reset` means BigCommerce emailed the customer a link with password reset instructions because they were previously flagged as needing to reset their password.

 Example: